How to Use Skill Assessments in Your Recruiting Process - HRDQ

 How can you go about it?

 Because assessments can suppress candidates, you want to minimize the number of assessments you ask each candidate to take.
 Generally, only one to three assessments will work, depending on what kind of assessment and how long it takes to complete.
-The more extended, challenging, or more intensive the assessments, the less you can have as part of your hiring process in addition to the test.
+The more extended, challenging, or intensive the assessments are, the less you can have as part of your hiring process in addition to the test.

 Analyze the Role

 Typically, you will want to cover each of the three levels above.
-Pick a skills assessment that suits the role on the technical level, such as the programming language example.
-On the cognitive level, an emotional intelligence assessment is often the most useful if it's well-formed and interpreted.
+Pick a skills assessment that aligns with the role at the technical level, such as the programming language example.
+On the cognitive level, an emotional intelligence assessment is often most useful when well-designed and well-interpreted.
 The third potential assessment is a flex slot, depending on the role.

 There are many different ways to handle assessments.
-You can have them proctored, with appointments online or in person.
+You can have them proctored, either online or in person, with appointments.
 You can give them yourself using one of our packages.
-You can use a platform for self-assessment with a deadline and little else.
+You can use a self-assessment platform with a deadline and little else.
 It all depends on your workflow and your budget.

 Deliver The Assessment

-Typically, automated assessments with a time limit or a deadline are used as part of the initial application process and are either general personality assessments or hard skill tests.
-Personality assessments tend to be used for entry-level positions, while hard skill assessments are used for more specialized roles.
+Typically, automated assessments with a time limit or deadline are used as part of the initial application process and are either general personality assessments or hard-skills tests.
+Personality assessments are typically used for entry-level positions, while hard-skills assessments are used for more specialized roles.

-Meanwhile, proctored or in-person assessments are most often used as part of the interview process.
-Once a candidate has proven that they can make it past the initial filters, you can use more robust and nuanced assessments to picture the candidate better.
+Meanwhile, proctored or in-person assessments are most often used during the interview process.
+Once a candidate has proven they can get past the initial filters, you can use more robust, nuanced assessments to better picture the candidate.

 There are generally three different opportunities during the hiring process in which you can ask for the completion of a skill assessment.